bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 <hr />

-## Adobe (InDesign & Photoshop)
+## Adobe (InDesign, Photoshop, & Reader)

 Adobe InDesign is a common publishing software suite, and Photoshop has many capabilities for making quality images for our ebooks. **Download** from Self Service (in your Applications directory).
-Click here for setup...
+Click for: InDesign tips - Photoshop tips - Reader tips

 <hr />